Set Up Elasticsearch and Kibana on CentOS 7

 Real-Time Search and Analytics: The Challenge

-Picture this: your team is tasked with implementing a robust real-time search and analytics solution, but time isn’t on your side.
+Picture this: your team is tasked with implementing a solid real-time search and analytics solution, but time isn’t on your side.
 You’ve got a CentOS 7 server at your disposal, and the pressure is mounting to get Elasticsearch and Kibana up and running quickly, securely, and efficiently.
 I’ve been there countless times, and through trial and error, I’ve learned exactly how to make this process smooth and sustainable.
-In this guide, I’ll walk you through every essential step, with no shortcuts and actionable tips to avoid common pitfalls.
+I’ll walk you through every essential step, with no shortcuts and actionable tips to avoid common pitfalls.

 Step 1: Prepare Your System for Elasticsearch

-Before diving into the installation, it’s crucial to ensure your CentOS 7 environment is primed for Elasticsearch.
+Before diving into the installation, it’s critical to ensure your CentOS 7 environment is primed for Elasticsearch.
 Neglecting these prerequisites can lead to frustrating errors down the line.
 Trust me—spending an extra 10 minutes here will save you hours later.
 Let’s break this down step by step.

 Networking Essentials